Frank Gehry: Academia

 In January 2011, Gehry joined the University of Southern California (USC) faculty, as the Judge Widney Professor of Architecture.
-He has since continued in this role at his alma mater.
-He has also held teaching positions at Harvard University, the University of California at Los Angeles, the University of Toronto, Columbia University, the Federal Institute of Technology in Zürich, and at Yale University, where he still teaches as of 2017.
+He continued in this role at his alma mater.
+He also held teaching positions at Harvard University, the University of California at Los Angeles, the University of Toronto, Columbia University, the Federal Institute of Technology in Zürich, and at Yale University.

-Though he is often referred to as a "starchitect", he has repeatedly expressed his disdain for the term, insisting he is only an architect.
-Steve Sample, President of the University of Southern California, told Gehry that "...After George Lucas, you are our most prominent graduate".
+Though he was often referred to as a "starchitect", he repeatedly expressed his disdain for the term, insisting he was only an architect.

-As of December 2013, Gehry has received over a dozen honorary university degrees (see #Honorary doctorates).

-In February 2017, MasterClass announced an online architecture course taught by Gehry that was released that July.
+In February 2017, MasterClass announced an online architecture course taught by Gehry that was released July of that year.

 Exhibition design

-Gehry has been involved in exhibition designs at the Los Angeles County Museum of Art dating back to the 1960s.
+Gehry was involved in exhibition designs at the Los Angeles County Museum of Art dating back to the 1960s.
 In 1965, Gehry designed the exhibition display for the "Art Treasures of Japan" exhibition at the LACMA.
 This was followed soon after by the exhibition design for the "Assyrian Reliefs" show in 1966 and the "Billy Al Bengston Retrospective" in 1968.
 The LACMA then had Gehry design the installation for the "Treasures of Tutankhamen" exhibition in 1978 followed by the "Avant-Garde in Russia 1910–1930" exhibition in 1980.
 The subsequent year, Gehry designed the exhibition for "Seventeen Artists in the '60s" at the LACMA, followed soon after by the "German Expressionist Sculpture Exhibition" in 1983.
 In 1991–92, Gehry designed the installation of the landmark exhibition "Degenerate Art: The Fate of the Avant-Garde in Nazi Germany", which opened at the Los Angeles County Museum of Art and traveled to the Art Institute of Chicago, the Smithsonian Institution in Washington, and the Altes Museum in Berlin.
 Gehry was asked to design an exhibition on the work of Alexander Calder at the Los Angeles County Museum of Art's Resnick Pavilion, again invited by the museum's curator Stephanie Barron.
-The exhibition began on November 24, 2013, and ran through July 27, 2014.

-In addition to his long-standing involvement with exhibition design at the LACMA, Gehry has also designed numerous exhibition installations with other institutions.
+In addition to his long-standing involvement with exhibition design at the LACMA, Gehry also designed numerous exhibition installations with other institutions.
 In 1998, "The Art of the Motorcycle" exhibition opened at the Solomon R. Guggenheim Museum with its installation designed by Gehry.
-This exhibition subsequently traveled to the Field Museum of Natural History in Chicago, the Guggenheim Museum in Bilbao and the Guggenheim Las Vegas.

 In 2014, he curated an exhibition of photography by his close friend and businessman Peter Arnell that ran from March 5 through April 1 at Milk Studios Gallery in Los Angeles.